DARWIN account requests

 UD allocations

-A UD allocation1) provides access to DARWIN resources for UD faculty or staff acting as the Principle Investigator (PI) and users sponsored by that PI.
+A UD allocation1) provides access to DARWIN resources for UD faculty or staff acting as the Principal Investigator (PI) and users sponsored by that PI.
 If you do not have an active allocation, the following forms can be used to request an allocation:

 - Startup for first-time users (to become familiar with the DARWIN system); can be transformed into a Research allocation